Skolaczk/Skolaczk/README.md

 ### Hi there 👋, Hi I'm Michał
 ## 🙍 About me

-My name is Michał, I'm 17 years old and I'm from Poland, more precisely from the town of Koprzywnica.
+My name is Michał, I'm junior front-end developer from Poland, more precisely from the town of Koprzywnica.
 I got interested in programming two years ago, when I was studying HTML at school.
 Later I started learning other frontend technologies.

 Now, I'm still learning and creating projects that you can see on Github to become a junior front-end developer in the future.